Canadian horse: Breed characteristics

 The Canadian horse has a rather short, high-set head with a broad forehead.
 The neck is arched and graceful, and the chest, back and loins broad and strongly muscled.
 The shoulders and croup are sloping, with a relatively high-set tail.
 Overall, the breed gives the impression of strength and agility.
 Their heavy and wavy mane and tail, arched necks and finely boned heads are all reminiscent of Andalusian and Barb ancestry.
 Their trot is described as flashy.
 They are hardy horses and easy keepers.
 Today, most Canadian horses are used as riding and driving horses, and are known for their jumping ability.
 They are seen in competition in almost every discipline, as well as for leisure riding.
 They can also be found in light draft work, trail riding, and working as a stock horse.

-Unlike most breeds, there is a set naming system that is used to identify individuals based on the registration format employed by the Canadian Livestock Records Corporation.
+As in many other breeds, there is a set naming system that is used to identify individuals based on the registration format employed by the Canadian Livestock Records Corporation.
 First comes the prefix, the farm or breeding establishment of which the foal was born into, followed by the sire's name, and lastly the given name for the foal.
 Each year a different letter is assigned to begin the given name for the foal, and it is by the year's letter that the foal is named.
 Some older horses do not fall under this naming strategy, but it is now mandatory in naming registered offspring coming from purebred Canadian lines.
 Originally, horses were tattooed with identification numbers, but now microchipping is the identification technology chosen by the breed registry.